duckduckgo/duckduckgo-help-pages/_docs/desktop/chrome.md

 ---
-title: Chrome
+title: How to get the DuckDuckGo Chrome extension
-category: Desktop
+nav_title: Get the DuckDuckGo Chrome extension
+description: "The DuckDuckGo extension offers seamless privacy protection for your browser: tracker blocking, cookie protection, private search, email protection, and more."
+category: How To Get DuckDuckGo
-order: 4
+order: 900
 ---

 <h2>